CannedCans/.emacs.d/settings/gmail/README.md

 # Attribution
-Initial work copied from https://www.emacswiki.org/emacs/GnusGmail
+Initial work copied from https://www.emacswiki.org/emacs/GnusGmail, licensed under GPL 2

 # Purpose
 * Allows you to use Gnus with Gmail